 Regional Assisted Living Cost Patterns in Minnesota

-Twin Cities Metropolitan Area (Minneapolis, St. Paul, Bloomington)
+Twin Cities Metropolitan Area (Minneapolis, St. Paul, Bloomington, Maple Grove, Plymouth)

 Minnesota Senior Housing Market Trends (2026)

-Annual assisted living rate increases across Minnesota typically range between 3% and 7%, consistent with broader national senior housing trends.
+Annual Rate Increases Consistent with National Trends Annual assisted living rate increases across Minnesota typically range between 3% and 7%, consistent with national trends.
+Twin Cities communities may experience increases at the higher end of this range due to labor competition and occupancy conditions.

 What Does Assisted Living Typically Include in Minnesota?